crf8472/libarcstk/README.md

-# libarcs - A library to calculate and verify AccurateRip checksums and ids
+# A library to calculate and verify AccurateRip checksums and ids

-# Features

-The libarcs function library provides offline service functions for working with AccurateRip checksums ("ARCSs").
-Although AccurateRip checksums are often referred to as "CRCs", in a mathematical sense, they are not CRCs.
-Therefore, we call them "ARCS"s (not "CRC"s).
+## What libarcs is

+- Function library for AccurateRip checksums ("ARCS"s)
+- Calculates checksums and AccurateRip ids
+- Verifies checksums against reference sums from AccurateRip
+- Written in C++14
-Libarcs is written in C++14.
-It exposes a conservative API that is intended to be open for use by pre-C++11 applications.
-(Untested at the moment.)
+- Conservative API, intended to be open for use by pre-C++11 applications (yet untested).
+- Seems pretty fast

+## Features

 Libarcs supports the following tasks for working with ARCSs: